 Column Heading Description M/O The M/O column defines whether the field is always Mandatory, or is Optional in the particular message and sequence according to SWIFT requirements.
 This column does not provide information as to whether the field is required or optional for RTTM or RTRS.
-Please refer to section 4.2, which provides a list of required fields Tag The Tag column defines the exact tag value that must precede the field.
+Please refer to section 4.2, which provides a list of required fields Тад The Tag column defines the exact tag value that must precede the field.
 Tags are always delimited by ":" (meaning a ":" would be the character immediately before and after the tag (e.g., ":98A:" indicates a date with a format of YYYYMMDD will follow).
 Block or Qualifier The Block or Qualifier column specifies the Block Name in the case of a start block (16R) or end block (16S) tag.
 Otherwise, it specifies the required qualifier for the tag (e.g., :98A::SETT indicates a Settlement Date field).
 Subqualifier/Options The Options column specifies the different options available for individual qualifiers for a tag.
-Each tag, qualifier and option combination uniquely specifies a data element (e.g., 90A::DEAL/YIEL/ indicates a trade price will follow with a "yield" price type).
+Each tag, qualifier and option combination uniquely specifies a data element.
 Field Description The Field Description column provides a text description of the purpose or use of a data field.
 Data Format The Data Format column specifies the size and characters allowed within a data field, as specified by SWIFT .
 The Field Specifications that follow each layout indicate how each field should be populated for real-time input/output.
 The format provided in this column reflects the data that the participant must populate the field with (e.g., :98A::SETT// has a format of YYYYMMDD).